siquitch/camera_plus/README.md

-A simple, camera wrapper built on top of [`camera`](https://pub.dev/packages/camera) Designed for convienient camera setup and control on Android and iOS
+A simple camera wrapper built on top of [`camera`](https://pub.dev/packages/camera).
+Designed for straighforward camera setup and control on Android and iOS.

 ---

 ## Features

-- Simple `CameraManager` for camera setup and control
+- `CameraManager` for camera setup and control
 - Support for switching cameras
 - Picture capture
 - Fully testable via injectable dependencies